dataswift/open-source-developer-portal/app/guides/receive-money/01-white-label-onboarding.md

 # Step 1: Create a customer using the white label solution

-### Step A: Create an access token.
+### Step A: Generate an OAuth account access token

-Go to the <a href="https://tokengenerator.dwolla.com" target="_blank">token generator</a>.
+Navigate to the <a href="https://uat.dwolla.com/applications" target="_blank">applications page</a> to generate an account access token.

-Use your application’s key and secret and select the following scopes: Send, Funding, Transactions, and ManageCustomers.
-When you get to the OAuth login log in screen, log in with your child Sandbox account.
-Once you agree to the permissions, you'll receive an access and refresh token pair that contains the proper scopes for creating and managing customers.
-More detail is available in [API docs](https://docsv2.dwolla.com/#oauth).
+Before selecting the "Create token" button, make sure your created application has the following scopes enabled: `Send`, `Funding`, `Transactions`, and `ManageCustomers`.
+Once you select the Create token button, you'll receive an access and refresh token pair that contains the proper scopes for creating and managing Customers.
+More detail for implementing the OAuth flow can be found in the [API documentation](https://docsv2.dwolla.com/#oauth).

-### Step B: Create a customer
+### Step B: Create a Customer

-Create a customer for the user that is going to pay you.
+Create a Customer for the user that is going to pay you.
 At a minimum, provide the user’s full name and email address to create the customer.

 ```raw
 POST https://api-uat.dwolla.com/customers
 Content-Type: application/vnd.dwolla.v1.hal+json
 Accept: application/vnd.dwolla.v1.hal+json
 Authorization: Bearer 0Sn0W6kzNicvoWhDbQcVSKLRUpGjIdlPSEYyrHqrDDoRnQwE7Q

 {
 "firstName": "Joe",
 "lastName": "Buyer",